dipunm/secure-bitcoin-for-dummies/_resources/lets-be-paranoid.md

 When using a computer, we can't really know _how_ it produces randomness unless we build it ourselves.
 Without getting into the complexities, there are many ways that either the software, or the hardware, could compromise the uniqueness and unpredictability of a generated secret.

-Using a coin or some dice and rolling your own randomness is fair; even when the dice are biased, enough rolls will produce more randomness than is predictable.
+Using a coin or some dice and rolling your own randomness is much fairer; even when the dice are biased, the final outcome becomes exponentially more unpredictable as we incorporate more dice rolls into it.

 ### To keep a secret, we need radio silence

-It is quite difficult to find a computer without wifi and bluetooth these days, and yet in order to finalize our secrets and in order to sign transactions, we need them.
+It is quite difficult to find a computer without wifi and bluetooth these days, and yet in order to finalize our secrets and in order to sign transactions, such a device would be perfect.

 We call these operations "sensitive operations" as we are entrusting the computer to not broadcast our activity out using this hardware while we do these operations.

 Using linux based privacy focused software is a good option for non-tech savvy individuals; [TailsOS](https://tails.boum.org/) is considered the defacto standard for those who need to complete sensitive tasks on a computer.
+Although this isn't as bullet proof as using a computer without wireless communication hardware, we can remain confident that TailsOS will not use our hardware to leak our secrets because the software is open source, has been audited, and is recommended by security and privacy advocates.

 For the more advanced users, a cheap option is the Raspberry Pi Pico.
-This tiny device comes in at about £5, and with a few more components like a cheap LCD screen, it can be turned into a very private multi-purpose device.
+This tiny device comes in at about £5, and with a few more components like a cheap LCD screen, it can be turned into a very private limited-purpose device.

-The Nano has no wifi or bluetooth to abuse; it does require time to learn and tinker with, but it can be fun and educational too.
+While the Pico has no wifi or bluetooth to abuse; it does require time to learn and tinker with, but it can be fun and educational too.

-It's even easier if you can get your hands on a Raspberry Pi Zero v1.3 which has no wifi or bluetooth but comes with USB and HDMI ports.
+It's even easier if you can get your hands on a Raspberry Pi Zero v1.3 which has no wifi or bluetooth but comes with USB and HDMI ports and can function more as a general purpose computer with a mouse, keyboard and screen.

 ## Don't trust